Graduate Funding Overview

 The lion’s share of internal funding

-The Graduate College allots a certain number of tuition waivers to each academic program on campus.
+The Graduate College allots a small number of tuition waivers to each academic program on campus.
 If you are interested in applying for one of these waivers, you must contact the DGS in your academic program.
-Students do not apply directly to the Graduate College for these waivers.
+Students do not apply directly to the Graduate College.

 The Graduate College offers a number of fellowships to students nominated by the academic program.
 A merit-based fellowship provides a stipend and a tuition and partial fee waiver with NO job duties attached.
 Students do not apply directly to the Graduate College; you must speak to the DGS or dedicated staff member in your academic program.